buehler/mse-master-thesis/sections/05_implementation.md

 router.OPTIONS("/swapi/people", cors)
 ```

 The code above shows the implementation of the HTTP Basic Authentication in the Go application.
-The `gin.BasicAuth` function is used to create a middleware that is applied to the `secure` group.
+The `gin.BasicAuth` function is used to create a middleware layer that is applied to the `secure` group.
 The middleware checks the HTTP request for the `Authorization` header and validates the credentials against the given accounts.
 The named map `gin.Accounts` is a map that contains username / password combinations.
 The `getPeopleFromSwapi` function is called if the authentication was successful.

 The static website **basic_auth_app** provides a trivial way of accessing any basic protected API.
 The site runs within an NGINX and contains minimal code.
 Since this site is hosted statically and does not call API endpoints through some backend logic, it is not possible to adhere to the `HTTP(S)_PROXY` environment variable to route traffic through a specific proxy.